serai-dex/serai/processor/README.md

 # TODO

-- Acknowledging a sign ID as signed so we don't continue trying

-monero-serai now supports `Eventuality`s.
-When we have a plan to attempt, we can create an `Eventuality` and see if it matches a given TX.
-A signing node just has to submit the TX hash.

-Bitcoin will have the same TX hash flow, just explicitly matching against the inputs.
+- Items marked TODO
+- Items marked TODO2, yet those only need to be done after protonet
+- Test the implementors of Coin against the trait API
+- Test the databases
+- Test eventuality handling

 - Coordinator communication

 Kafka?
 RPC ping to them, which we don't count as 'sent' until we get a pong?

-- Handle reboots

-- Items marked TODO

-- Items marked TODO2, yet those only need to be done after protonet